leonceda/SEBC/overview/intro.md

 ## <center> <a name="scored_labs"/> Submitting Work

-* All work is submitted to your GitHub fork
+* All work is submitted to your GitHub repo
     * Add your instructors as Collaborators
-    * We'll review Git/GitHub tools later today
+    * We'll review git/GitHub tools in class
-    * Submit labs in Markdown or PNG screenshots as instructed
+    * Use Markdown for text and PNG format for screenshots
 * We score each lab/challenge as `Complete`, `Incomplete`, or `Did Not Submit`
 * The final evaluation is `Pass`, `Provisional Pass`, or `No Pass`
 * We evaluate your labs for